bastiangx/wordserve/README.md

  Download the latest precompiled binaries from the [releases page](https://github.com/bastiangx/wordserve/releases/latest).

-- `wordserve` should automatically build and initialize the needed `.bin` dictionary files via fetching the `words.txt` from this repo.
+- `wordserve` automatically downloads and initializes the needed dictionary files from GitHub releases
+- The dictionary files (`dict_*.bin`) are packaged in `data.zip` and the word list (`words.txt`) is available as a separate download
-- If that doesn't work, you can also download the prebuilt `.bin` files from the [releases page](https://github.com/bastiangx/wordserve/releases/latest) and place them in the `data/` directory where `wordserve` is located.
+- If automatic download fails, you can manually download `data.zip` and `words.txt` from the [releases page](https://github.com/bastiangx/wordserve/releases/latest) and extract them to the `data/` directory

-> If you'not not sure, use 'go install'.
+> If you're not sure, use 'go install'.

 ### Building from source